 The settlement amount that your workers compensation case is based upon is also reliant on how much money you made per week as well as what body part was injured.
 Each body part gets assigned a number which is supposed to correspond to how important that body part is to work or everyday activities.
 For instance, the ring finger is worth less than an injury to the wrist.
 A wrist injury is worth less than a shoulder injury and a shoulder injury is worth less than a back injury.
 Please make sure you are being offered an amount that corresponds to the body part you injured.

 Also, in some workmans compensation cases, there is more than one body part that is injured.
 In that case, the injured employee is entitled to payment for every body part that is injured.
 Please make sure you are not missing out on possible payments your rights afford you.
-If you have any questions we deal with this everyday and can help.
+If you have any questions our experienced workerks compensation lawyers handle these kinds of work injuries everyday and can help.

 Contact an Experienced Workers Compensation Lawyer

-The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have nearly 50 years of combined Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
+The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have extensive Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
 If you have been injured at work or have a questions regarding a potential permanent partial disability case, call our knowledgeable attorneys at (314) 821-9013 or send us a Workers Compensation question.
 We look forward to helping you.
 All communications are returned promptly.

-Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have nearly 50 combined years of work comp experience.
+Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have extensive work comp experience.
 Learn more about Permanent Partial Disability.